 Charles Russell and Jim Carrey have promised a sequel in subsequent years.
 This finally emerged as the thoroughly disappointing Son of the Mask (2005) starring Jamie Kennedy.
 Neither Carrey or Russell were involved.
 There was also an animated tv spinoff series The Mask (1995-7).

 Director Charles Russell previously made A Nightmare on Elm Street III: The Dream Warriors (1987) and The Blob (1988), although took the name Chuck Russell on the credits.
-Russell subsequently made the Arnold Schwarzenegger action film Eraser (1996), the occult drama Bless the Child (2000) and the sword and sorcery film The Scorpion King (2002).
+Russell subsequently made the Arnold Schwarzenegger action film Eraser (1996), the occult drama Bless the Child (2000), the sword and sorcery film The Scorpion King (2002) and The Hunchback (2017).
 The Mask is also notable for bringing actress Cameron Diaz to world attention.

 (Nominee for Best Special Effects at this sites Best of 1994 Awards).